Investor Relations

 Regulations specifically applicable to gas main pipeline transportation - TGS's tariff situation

-Regulations specifically applicable to the LPG (liquefied petroleum gas) business
+Regulations in the LPG business

-Regulations specifically applicable to crude oil transportation
+Regulations in oil transportation